From Chaos to Hope and Engagement

 million people have been displaced by conflict and violence since 2013

-million children in South Sudan are not receiving an education – the highest proportion of out of school children in the world
+million children in South Sudan (over 70%) are not receiving an education – the highest proportion of out of school children in the world

-South Sudan is one of the most fragile countries in the world, with lasting peace still an elusive dream for its population.
-With more than 40 of the past 60 years mired in armed conflicts, it remains in a state of a humanitarian crisis created by the ongoing civil war that started in 2013.
+South Sudan is one of the most fragile countries in the world, with lasting peace still an elusive dream for much of its population.
+With South Sudan spending more than 40 of the past 60 years mired in armed conflicts, the country remains in a fragile state despite the recent proclamation of a national peace agreement.

-The ongoing conflict has resulted in tens of thousands of casualties and the displacement of 4 million people in a country of originally 11 million people.
-More than half the population of this fragile nation currently lives below the poverty line.
-South Sudan – Africa’s youngest country – is striving toward peace and searching for a new way forward.
+South Sudan’s most recent internal conflict, which started in late 2013, resulted in tens of thousands of casualties and the displacement of more than four million people in a country of originally 11 million people.
+More than half the population of this nation currently lives below the poverty line.
+South Sudan – Africa’s youngest country – is now striving toward peace and searching for a new way forward.

-The situation and challenges faced by South Sudan created an imperative for us to empower cohorts of peacemakers and entrepreneurs among the country’s dynamic youth.
+The situation and challenges faced by South Sudan created an imperative for us to empower cohorts of peacemakers and entrepreneurs among the country’s dynamic youth population.
 These young people are the future of the country.
-This was emphasized by WPDI Founder and CEO Forest Whitaker in his advocacy campaign to end the enrolment of child soldiers and to reintegrate them into society.
+This was emphasized by our Founder and CEO Forest Whitaker as he advocated alongside UN officials to end the use of child soldiers and reintegrate them into society.

-The youth organize community dialogues to raise the awareness of thousands of local leaders and citizens about ongoing peace processes and human rights issues or to mediate conflicts among villages that have sometimes been locked in revenge killing cycles for many years.
-The Youth Peacemakers teach conflict resolution to children and teenagers in schools to spread seeds of peace among the country’s youngest citizens.
-The small businesses the Peacemakers establish in remote areas improve the life of the community by providing relevant services and jobs for vulnerable youth.
-Some projects, especially in the farming business, can generate up to 1,400 recruitments over a year.
-They create incentives for young people, especially males, to remain in the community rather than join militias.
+Among these projects, the youths organize community dialogues to raise awareness among thousands of local leaders and citizens about the ongoing implementation of the national peace agreement and human rights issues or to mediate conflicts among villages that have sometimes been locked in cycles of conflict for many years.
+The youth peacemakers also teach Conflict Resolution Education to children and teenagers in schools to spread seeds of peace among the country’s youngest citizens.
+The small businesses they establish in remote areas improve communities by providing relevant services and jobs for vulnerable youths.
+Some projects, especially agricultural ones, can generate up to 1,400 jobs per year.
+They create incentives for young people, especially males, to remain in the community rather than join armed groups.

-In addition to these groups, 11 Community Learning Centers, mostly in remote places of the Equatorias, have the potential to reach over 100,000 people annually.
-These centers make invaluable channels to foster peace and sustainable development by providing connectivity and practical training in peace education, ICTs, arts & crafts and entrepreneurship as well as awareness-raising events.
+In addition to these groups, the 8 Community Learning Centers we have established across the Equatorias, mostly in remote places, have the potential to reach over 100,000 people annually.
+These centers are an invaluable dimension in our strategy to foster peace and sustainable development by providing connectivity and practical trainings in Conflict Resolution Education, Information & Communications Technology, Arts & Crafts, and Business & Entrepreneurship as well as awareness-raising events.
 In addition, our work in South Sudan also includes psycho-social support to people internally displaced following the recent civil war.
-Operating directly in a UN-managed protection-of-civilian (POC) site in Juba, our teams work tirelessly to address trauma and other issues while teaching peace through programs based on sports and cinema, with significant impacts on the levels of violence within the camp.
+Our teams operate directly in a UN-managed protection-of-civilian (POC) site in Juba, working tirelessly to address trauma and other issues while teaching peace through programs based on sports and cinema, leading to significant reductions in the level of violence within the camp.

 Key numbers to understand our impact in South Sudan: